 John is an award-winning artist and sculptor who developed PTSD following his service in Northern Ireland.
 His sculptures depicting his military service and mental health journey have been exhibited across the UK.

-John served in the Royal Engineers from 1970 – 1974.
-He joined the Army when he was 18 years old and deployed on back to back tours of Northern Ireland at the height of the Troubles.
-John also served as a reservist in the infantry from 1982 – 1984.
+John joined the Royal Engineers at 18 years old, serving back-to-back tours of Northern Ireland at the height of the Troubles.
+He later served as a reservist in the infantry from 1982 – 1984.

-John began to find therapy in art and decided to apply for a three-year BA (Hons) degree course in Fine Art.
-John specialises in sculptures.
-With thanks to the Trustees of The Royal Edinburgh Military Tattoo Charities (Limited), The Soldiers’ Charity stepped in to help John with a bursary to help him with living costs whilst he studies.
+John began to find therapy in art and decided to apply for a degree in Fine Art, specialising in sculpture.
+With help from The Royal Edinburgh Military Tattoo Charities, our charity was able to step in and help John with a bursary towards his living costs during his studies.

 Having this creative outlet has been life-changing for John, allowing him to forget about his worries and anxieties while he’s in the studio.
 John says: “It’s given me a new life which enables me to cope with the old one.”

 In 2020, John and Amy Majed, a fellow student at York St John’s University, were awarded the prestigious Eleanor Worthington Prize for Art.
 Their sculpture, which uses casts and mouldings used in the rehabilitation of ex-service personnel, explored disability in the works of Renaissance artist, Raphael.
 Read more.